etherealForce/calculator/README.md

 I also chose a pastel theme of my project because it looks nice in my eyes.
 That is it for now.

-Also all the bug fixes from now are in the main branch so if you are testing nan branch and see some thing like Infinity + 1 possible, its mostly likely in the main branch
+Also all the bug fixes from now are in the main branch so if you are testing nan branch and see some thing like Infinity + 1 possible, its mostly likely fixed in the main branch